-I am working mostly in metaphysics, but also have interests in the philosophies of logic, language and the mind, in epistemology, the philosophy of religion, the philosophy of perception and the philosophy of law, as well as in early modern and early analytic philosophy, ancient and medieval philosophy, philosophy of mathematics, Kant and German idealism, feminist and social philosophy.
-Well, I am actually interested in (and sometimes also working on) in just about everything.
+I am working mostly in metaphysics, but also have interests in the philosophies of logic, language and the mind, in epistemology, the philosophy of religion, the philosophy of perception and the philosophy of law, as well as in early modern and early analytic philosophy, ancient and medieval philosophy, especially Aristotle, the philosophy of mathematics, Kant and German idealism, feminist and social philosophy.
+Well, I am actually interested in (and sometimes also working on) just about everything.

 I am pursuing the following research projects, in no particular order (details and outputs below).
 Drafts are password-protected -- please ask me or guess (the username is "philosophy"):

-My French introduction to propositional, predicate and modal logic differs from Lepage's (1991) introduction and from the available translations of Quine (1971) by covering both natural deduction and tree methods, including correctness and completeness proofs for both propositional and predicate logic, and by paying particular (and non-partisan) attention to philosophical questions.
+My French introduction to propositional, predicate and modal logic differs from Lepage's (1991) introduction and from the available translations of Quine (1971) by covering both natural deduction and tree methods, including correctness and completeness proofs for both propositional and predicate logic, and by paying particular (and hopefully non-partisan) attention to philosophical questions.
 It is suited to be used in an (ambitious) logic course of four hours/semester, as they are being introduced (or, at least should be introduced) in francophone universities.
 It contains a very comprehensive set of exercises, with model solutions for all of them.
-The book has arisen out of, and has been tested in, a number of logic introductions, both in French and German, I have taught at the universities of Geneva and Berne; it also includes the philosophy of language introduction I taught in Geneva long ago:
+The book has arisen out of, and has been tested in, a number of logic introductions, both in French and German, I have taught at the universities of Geneva, Lausanne and Berne; it also includes the philosophy of language introduction I taught in Geneva long ago:

 Recently, I spent a year in Berlin as a visitor of Tobias Rosefeldt's splendid research group on Kant and German idealism.
 Of course, I had had before, as is usual in German-speaking Switzerland, a lot of exposure to Kant, both 'practically' and 'theoretically'.
 I even gave my very first talk on Kant's transcendental deduction (formalising it), at the IXth International Kant Congress in Berlin, on the 27th of March 2000 (click here for the paper).
 This paper was published as "Die transzendentale Deduktion der Kategorien - Versuch einer Darstellung", in: Kant und die Berliner Aufklärung, Akten des 9.
 Internationalen Kant-Kongresses, Volker Gerhard, Rolf Horstmann and Ralph Schumacher (editors), Berlin: de Gruyter, 2001, volume II, pp. 342-350.